 Your brain controls your body by synchronizing and directing the interaction between sensory organs, nerve cells, neurotransmitters and hormones.
 The medicines you take and the foods you eat may enhance or derail this complex balancing act.
 Sometimes two relatively safe substances taken together will affect your brain in unintended and potentially harmful ways.
 Always consult your physician before you combine a dietary supplement such as melatonin with any prescription or nonprescription drugs.

 Melatonin is a natural hormone produced by the pineal gland located in the brain.
 Melatonin acts upon special receptors in the brain to regulate your body's wake and sleep cycles.
 Although melatonin is a safe, natural sleep aid, MedlinePlus lists many potential drug interactions.
-Melatonin should be used cautiously with birth control pills, caffeine, fluvoxamine, diabetic drugs and anticoagulant or antiplatelet drugs.
+Melatonin should be used cautiously with birth control pills, caffeine, fluvoxamine, drugs for diabetes and anticoagulant or antiplatelet drugs.
 Consult your physician before you take melatonin supplements with any prescription or nonprescription drug.

 Lexapro is a prescription drug used to treat depression.
 Its generic name is escitalopram.
 Lexapro treats depression by blocking the removal of the neurotransmitter serotonin from nerve-cell gaps called synapses.
 This leads to a prolongation and intensification of serotonin's antidepressant activity.
 Lexapro's side effects include nausea, diarrhea, constipation, changes in sexual function, drowsiness, sweating, dizziness, heartburn, stomach pain, excessive tiredness, flu-like symptoms, visual and auditory hallucinations, fever, sweating and confusion.